This page is in process; some revisions may be made later. I have also posted the legend of Kanasta [ from which Connestee takes its name], above.

 Nickajack Creek, in Marion County, Tennessee, and Nickajack Lake take their name from the important Cherokee town once located where Nickajack Creek emptied into the Tennessee River.
 Now, the site is under the lake.
 Niquatse’gi was one of the Cherokee Chickamauga towns; in 1794, it was the site of a horrible and senseless massacre of Cherokee men, women, and children.
 There is another Nickajack Creek on the Cullasaja River, in Ellijay Township, North Carolina.
 Before the days of political correctness and ethnic sensitivity, a less pleasing pronunciation of this latter creek was the norm.
 And, there is still another creek of this name in Cobb County, Georgia; it is said to provide some whitewater rafting after a good rain.
 I am not sure why these last two creeks are so named.
 Some have written that Nickajack meant “old Creek place.”
 Linguistically, there is no justification for that derivation.

 The Nantahala River flows northward from its headwaters in Macon County, North Carolina, to the Little Tennessee River through beautiful scenery and a deep gorge favored by whitewater rafters.
 Its name comes from the Cherokee words Nvda’ and aye’li ["sun" and "middle"], from the implication that one sees the sun only at midday from the gorge.
 It is not too much of a stretch to say that Nantahala could be translated as “Land of the Midday Sun.”
 In Cherokee, Nvda can mean either sun or moon, so one must specify “nvda iga ehi” [Nvda living in the day] or “nvda sunoye ehi” [Nvda living in the night].
 Contrary to most world mythologies, in Cherokee tradition the sun is feminine and the moon is masculine.
+By the way, the moon is grammatically masculine in German.
 [This might be a good place to remember how the Cherokee vowel "v" is pronounced.
 We can use the word "nvda" as the example: First, say "Nun" as in English, then pronounce it again, exactly the same way but leaving off the second "n" sound.
 You end up with a nasal (through the nose) sound like "nuh"; then, put it all together to get "nv-da."]

 The Nantahala Mountains were once called the Jore Mountains.
 The local pronunciation of the word Nantahala is “Nanta-HAYla.”